 Question: What is the difference between washed and natural beans?

 Essentially it the methodology of removing the “bean” or “pip” from the cherry.

 The natural or dry process lets the cherry dry in the sun.
 A well processed natural or dry processed coffee is tossed every 2 hours.
-This is how all of our naturals are done.
-If they are not tossed then the cherry ferments and the natural sugars and yeasts will then damage the coffee, making it furmenty.
-Almost all Brazilian coffee and most low land grown coffees are natural processed to increase their complexity, since they are not as hard as the highland coffees, so tend to lose their flavours more.
+If they are not tossed the cherry ferments and the natural sugars and yeasts will then damage the coffee, making it furmenty.
+Almost all Brazilian coffee and most low land grown coffees are naturally processed to increase their complexity, since they are not as hard as the highland coffees, so tend to lose their flavours more.

 In between these processed is the pulp natural or honey process – that removes part of the skin and fruit then dries the coffee in the sun – rather than fermenting it under water.

-Once the coffee reached a desired moisture level (from 25% to 10%) they are removed from the drying areas.
-For moisture levels about 12% they tend to further machine dry these coffees.
+Once the coffee reached the desired moisture level (from 25% to 10%), they are removed from the drying areas.
+For moisture levels about 12%, they tend to further machine dry these coffees.